jefflaichunyin/pycaer/README.md

-An example project built with [pybind11](https://github.com/pybind/pybind11) and scikit-build-core.
+A Python wrapper of libcaer built with [pybind11](https://github.com/pybind/pybind11) and scikit-build-core.
 Python 3.7+ (see older commits for older versions of Python).